bit6/bit6-ios-sdk/_posts/2014-03-27-multimedia-messaging-download.md

 	var category : Bit6MessageAttachmentCategory = notification.userInfo["attachmentCategory"].intValue()

     switch (category) {
-        case Bit6MessageAttachmentStatus.INVALID: // the message doesn't have the specified attachment case Bit6MessageAttachmentStatus.FAILED: // failed to download the attachment case Bit6MessageAttachmentStatus.NOT_FOUND: // attachment is not downloading case Bit6MessageAttachmentStatus.DOWNLOADING: // attachment is downloading
+        case .INVALID: // the message doesn't have the specified attachment case .FAILED: // failed to download the attachment case .NOT_FOUND: // attachment is not downloading case .DOWNLOADING: // attachment is downloading
-        case Bit6MessageAttachmentStatus.FOUND: //attachment is in cache
+        case .FOUND: //attachment is in cache
     }
   }
 }